Breeding, Raising, & Adoption of the Sweetest Holland Lops

 - Our baby bunnies are around dogs, cats, and toddlers since the day they are born, they normally have very sweet temperaments, but temperament can not be guaranteed.

-- We do not have a waiting list.
-If you are interested in a rabbit, feel free to check in from time to time for updates!
+- We do not have a waiting list for future litters.
+If you are interested in a rabbit let us know, I can take down you're information and feel free to check in for updates.

 - We do NOT ship/transport rabbits

-- We do not rehome rabbits that are less than 8wks old
+- We do not rehome/adopt rabbits that are less than 9wks old

-- We reserve the right to terminate any sale for any reason at any time.
+- We reserve the right to terminate any adoption for the safety of the bunnies.

 - A 3 page care sheet will be given to anyone inquiring an adoption.
 The rabbit must be given appropriate housing, nutrition, medical treatment, and humane handling for the entire duration of their life.
 We strongly advise AGAINST free-roaming.
 Rabbits are sensitive animals and should not be left to roam free.